R-Rijnbeek/IFCManipulations/README.md

 ## Notes to know:

 1. The dependencies to use all features of this repository are writed on the environmet.yml file: pylas, OCC, numpy
 2. If you will only use the content of this repository.
-On a other proyect than you need to create an virtual environment that include "numpy", "pylas", "OCC" and "pyQT5"
+On a other proyect than you need to create an virtual environment that include "ifcopenshell", "OCC" and "pyQT5"
     * ANACONDA:
     ```
     conda install -c conda-forge pythonocc-core
-    conda install -c anaconda numpy
+    conda install -c conda-forge ifcopenshell
     ```
     * PIP:
     ```